david95thinkcode/Oweather/README.md

 It's not recommanded to install it.
 This app is still in dev.
 A lot of bugs can be found.

+## Functionalities
+- Show the forecast of user position
+- Show forecast for the next week at the user position
+- Show forecast for any capital

 ### Prerequisites

 Install Ionic.
 Tap the following command in terminal